 Thanks to the new native mobile banking app (built entirely from scratch), the number of verified (logged in) users has gone from around 600,000 to 900,000 since launching.
 It’s helped make everyday banking, such as transactions and balance checks, much more accessible.
 Especially considering DNB Mobile Bank registers 200,000,000 NOK in transactions and about 1,5 million bank statement checks per day.

 Customers' needs are changing

 Constant change in users' behaviour means banks have to keep up to speed on understanding their customers' needs.
 As DNB Mobile Bank applies to a wide variety of users, it's vital that it not only caters for each one of them but also allows for a variety of complex scenarios.

 It was therefore essential that the design team gained a comprehensive understanding of how DNB's different customers experienced its mobile banking service.
 To do this they carried out extensive user research and insight using service design methodologies.

 We developed a service strategy as the foundation for future concept development and spent time defining which moments in the customer’s daily life the mobile bank should focus on.
 This has been the basis for the extensive UX design that has been conducted by digital designers.
 Prototypes were developed and tested at different fidelities.

 Another crucial factor is good universal accessibility.
 Tests with screen readers for blind users and optimal visual settings for those who are visually impaired.
 Before the launch the beta version was tested on several thousand users.
 The bank's over 6000 employees played an important part here.

 A visionary, multidisciplinary team

 It takes a visionary, multidisciplinary and autonomous in-house team to develop and then implement something as complex and sophisticated as a new mobile banking app.
-We’ve had the pleasure of working alongside both other consultants and DNB's strong inhouse team of remarkable remarkable people that the bank has built up to support their increased focus on digital banking services.
+Besides collaborating with DNB’s talented squad, EGGS also had the pleasure of working alongside various specialist consultants.